Canada Research Chairs Program - Equity, Diversity & Inclusion Action Plan

 In addition, Western provides a number of Health and Wellness supports through a cross-campus initiative designed to encourage and promote a wide variety of physical, cultural, and intellectual activities to improve health and wellness at Western.
 These programs are excellent recruiting tools to attract candidates to Western.

 Increasing representation of Indigenous peoples in the Canada Research Program is important to Western.
 An Indigenous Strategic Plan (ISP) was approved in November 2016 and a Task Force was initiated by the Provost to begin the process of implementing the plan's goals and suggestions and it released its report in June 2018.
-Current efforts include the appointment of a Special Advisor to the Provost (Indigenous Initiatives), Indigenous Faculty cluster hires, approval to create the position of Vice-Provost and Associate Vice-President (Indigenous Initiatives), development of a guide for Working with Indigenous Students, as well as a Land Acknowledgement guide, training for students and faculty to increase cultural awareness to support cultural diversity and mentorship (including Indigenous Awareness Week) and development of a dedicated Indigenous Learning Space to be completed by the summer 2020.
+Efforts include the appointment of a Special Advisor to the Provost (Indigenous Initiatives), Indigenous Faculty cluster hires, the recent appointment in March 2021 of the Vice-Provost & Associate Vice-President (Indigenous Initiatives)development of a guide for Working with Indigenous Students, a Land Acknowledgement guide, training for students and faculty to increase cultural awareness to support cultural diversity and mentorship (including Indigenous Awareness Week) and development of a dedicated Indigenous Learning Space to be completed by the spring of 2022.

-A “Letter of Understanding, Indigenous Faculty Issues” was negotiated in the 2018-22 Faculty Collective Agreement.
-This Letter of Understanding specifically endeavours to address the collective agreement processes such as promotion and tenure, and annual performance evaluations, and to customize these to recognize the additional demands placed on time and workload of Indigenous faculty members.
-A working group is currently in progress to provide recommendations.
+A “Letter of Understanding, Indigenous Faculty Issues” was negotiated in the 2018-22 Faculty Collective Agreement and has been implemented.
+This Letter of Understanding specifically endeavours to address the collective agreement processes such as workload, promotion and tenure and annual performance evaluations, and to customize these to recognize the additional demands placed on time and workload of Indigenous faculty members.

 Funding through an Interdisciplinary Development Initiative (IDI) in Applied Indigenous Scholarship (2016-2019) has supported the implementation of the ISP through a number of teaching and research initiatives as well as student scholarships, curriculum development and partnership on a number of the aforementioned efforts above.

-Western’s CRC EDI steering committee continues to monitor the implementation of the ISP, and as applicable, specific actions informed by this work to be incorporated into the CRCP EDI plan.
+Western continues to monitor the implementation of the ISP, and as applicable, specific actions informed by this work are incorporated into the CRCP EDI plan.

 At the outset, the committee wishes to be clear about the following: